prajneya/brickgame/README.md

 A game that can be played on the Terminal based on the classic DX-Ball Game.
 Built using Python3 as part of DASS Assignment 2.

+Update: Version 2 of the Game.
+Added new features as part of Assignment 3

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install colorama.